nespinoza/juliet/docs/tutorials/transitfits.rst

 Pretty nice fit!
 The Swope data actually shows a little bit more scatter --- indeed, the :math:`\sigma_{w,SWOPE} = 1269^{+185}_{-155}` ppm, which indicates that there seems to be some extra process happening in the lightcurve (e.g., systematics), which are being modelled in our fit with a simple jitter term.
-So, how does the posteriors of our parameters compare with that of the *TESS*-only fit.
+So, how does the posteriors of our parameters compare with that of the *TESS*-only fit?
 We can repeat the plot made above for the planet-to-star radius ratio and impact parameter to check:

 .. figure:: posterior_bp_joint.png